Home

 A basic fried chicken recipe is very simple: the chickens are cut up, dredged in (seasoned) flour, put in a skillet with hot fat, and fried until golden brown.
 And, as I mentioned, all the other variations are attempts to improve upon this basic but delicious method of frying chicken.

 From all the reading I have done and from all my experience, one of the "secrets" to delicious fried chicken is using a seasoned cast iron skillet.
-Can you use a different kind of skillet?
-Yes, of course, but please believe me, it makes a difference.

 The other "secret" is to use small, tender, lean chickens and I'll add this: buy organic (naturally grown) chickens if you can.
 Since the chicken will be fried with only the simplest of seasoning, the chickens' quality and freshness are very important.